-Patents US20240350437A1 and US20240350438A1 – Gamma-hydroxybutyrate compositions having improved pharmacokinetics in the fed state – Google Patents relates to pharmaceutical compositions and systems designed to provide controlled and consistent drug release for oral administration.
-The invention addresses challenges associated with delayed or multi-stage drug delivery, particularly for active pharmaceutical ingredients (APIs) with complex absorption profiles or sensitivity to environmental factors like pH.
-More specifically, gamma-hydroxybutyrate (GHB) is employed as API.
-GHB is a drug from the group of sedatives that is approved for the treatment of narcolepsy with cataplexy in adults.
+Patents US20240350437A1 and US20240350438A1 – Gamma-hydroxybutyrate compositions having improved pharmacokinetics in the fed state – cover pharmaceutical compositions and systems that deliver oral drugs in a controlled and consistent way.
+The invention tackles challenges in delayed or multi-stage drug release.
+This is especially important for active pharmaceutical ingredients (APIs) with complex absorption profiles or sensitivity to environmental factors, such as pH.
+Specifically, the formulation uses gamma-hydroxybutyrate (GHB) as the API.
+GHB belongs to sedatives and doctors approve it for treating narcolepsy with cataplexy in adults.

-The core of the patent involves multiparticulate formulations, in which small spherical particles or granules are coated with APIs and polymers.
-These coatings are designed to modulate drug release rates, enabling gradual, sustained, or targeted delivery in the gastrointestinal tract.
-This technology is particularly useful for achieving precise therapeutic effects, minimizing dosing frequency, and reducing potential side effects caused by rapid drug release.
+The patent focuses on multiparticulate formulations.
+Small spherical particles or granules carry APIs and polymers in coated layers.
+These coatings control drug release rates, enabling gradual, sustained, or targeted delivery in the gastrointestinal tract.
+As a result, the technology delivers precise therapeutic effects, reduces dosing frequency, and minimizes side effects caused by rapid drug release.

-The document highlights advancements in coating techniques and the use of stabilizing agents to improve the integrity and functionality of the drug delivery system.
-It also discusses scalability and manufacturing efficiency, making these formulations suitable for large-scale production while maintaining consistency in dosage and performance.
+Moreover, the document highlights improvements in coating techniques and the use of stabilizing agents.
+These measures enhance the integrity and functionality of the drug delivery system.
+Additionally, the patent addresses scalability and manufacturing efficiency.
+Therefore, these formulations are suitable for large-scale production while maintaining consistent dosage and performance.

-Potential applications include treatments for chronic conditions or drugs that require precise dosing regimens.
-The invention provides flexibility in formulating for a range of APIs, allowing for customization to meet specific therapeutic needs.
-By enabling controlled drug release, the technology enhances medication adherence and efficacy, benefiting both patients and healthcare providers.
+Potential applications include treatments for chronic conditions or drugs requiring precise dosing.
+The invention allows flexibility in formulating a range of APIs.
+This customization meets specific therapeutic needs.
+By enabling controlled drug release, the technology improves medication adherence and efficacy, benefiting both patients and healthcare providers.

 What is the role of MCC pellets as drug carrier of gamma-hydroxybutyrate compositions?

-This patent US20240350437A1 focuses on an innovative approach to creating multiparticulate pharmaceutical formulations designed for oral administration.
-The patent introduces CELLETS® which are a key component of the drug delivery system.
-CELLETS® are small, uniform spherical particles made of inert microcrystalline cellulose (MCC), that act as carriers for active pharmaceutical ingredients (APIs).
-These particles provide an optimal surface for drug layering, facilitating precise drug release profiles.
-In this patent, these types of CELLETS® are applicable:
+This patent US20240350437A1 focuses on an innovative approach to creating multiparticulate pharmaceutical formulations for oral administration.
+It introduces CELLETS®, a key component of the drug delivery system.
+CELLETS® are small, uniform spherical particles made of inert microcrystalline cellulose (MCC).
+They act as carriers for active pharmaceutical ingredients (APIs).
+These particles provide an optimal surface for drug layering, which facilitates precise drug release profiles.
+In this patent, the following types of CELLETS® are used:

-The invention addresses challenges in achieving controlled drug release, particularly for APIs requiring multi-step or delayed absorption.
-By coating these MCC carriers with specific polymers and APIs, the system allows for tailored drug release at targeted points in the gastrointestinal tract.
-This is especially beneficial for drugs with narrow therapeutic windows or those sensitive to pH levels.
+The invention tackles challenges in achieving controlled drug release, especially for APIs requiring multi-step or delayed absorption.
+By coating these MCC carriers with specific polymers and APIs, the system delivers drugs at targeted points in the gastrointestinal tract.
+This approach is particularly beneficial for drugs with narrow therapeutic windows or sensitivity to pH levels.

-The patent emphasizes advancements in coating techniques and formulation stability, ensuring high reproducibility and efficient manufacturing processes.
-The resulting multiparticulate system supports dosage flexibility, reduced side effects, and improved patient adherence compared to conventional tablet or capsule forms.
+Furthermore, the patent highlights improvements in coating techniques and formulation stability.
+These advancements ensure high reproducibility and efficient manufacturing.
+Consequently, the multiparticulate system offers dosage flexibility, fewer side effects, and improved patient adherence compared to conventional tablets or capsules.

-The invention has implications for developing treatments for chronic conditions, where consistent and predictable drug release is critical.
-The application of CELLETS® in this context highlights their versatility and potential to enhance the efficacy and safety of oral drug delivery systems.
+Additionally, the invention supports the development of treatments for chronic conditions, where consistent and predictable drug release is critical.
+Applying CELLETS® in this context demonstrates their versatility and potential to enhance both the efficacy and safety of oral drug delivery systems.

 Document information